 THINGS I LEARNED: 1.
 Pat, editor/reporter/Jill of all trades, has a habit of exclaiming “What the Betty Martin?”
 I thought maybe this was some sort of Cockney slang, but I was wrong.
 It’s a lot more involved than that.
 Ready?

 On a Linguistics internet forum I discovered that the origin of this phrase first appeared in Brewer’s seminal Dictionary of Phrase and Fable.
 Brewer claims it comes from an anecdote about a sailor who overheard someone in a foreign church utter the Latin phrase “Ah mihi, bea’te Martine” (Ah grant me, Blessed Martine).
-And that the sailor “could not make much out of it but it seemed to him very much like ‘All my eye and Betty Martin.’”
-Brewer defines the phrase as a regionalism meaning something seen or heard is all nonsense.
+And that the sailor “could not make much out of it but it seemed to him very much like ‘All my eye and Betty Martin.’ ” Brewer defines the phrase as a regionalism that means something seen or heard is all nonsense.

 |St. Martin of Tours and the beggar|